 - Introduce each presenter in sequence.
 By your choice, introduce all authors or only those involved in the presentation or present in the meeting room.
 Announce to the audience at the start of any paper when the author has asked to not be recorded.

 - Warn the speaker three minutes before time expires.
 Tell the speakers in advance what technique you will use to alert them.

 - Notify the speaker when time has expired, and call for discussion.

-It is very important to solicit participation from the audience in panel sessions and to allow sufficient time for questions and answers in Special Technical Sessions.
+It is very important to solicit participation from the audience in panel sessions and to allow sufficient time for questions and answers.
 At your choice, you may allow for questions immediately following a presentation, or keep all discussions until after all of the presentations.
 Written questions may be solicited from the audience but time must be allocated for spontaneous questions and answers.
 State at the start of the session how questions will be handled.
 You should also: